Menu

 If you’re an employee, you will need to provide copies of your bank statements usually going back three months.
 If you’re including bonus payments above your regular salary in your income, you’ll likely be asked to provide a P60 in addition to payslips.

 For self-employed mortgage applications, the account history is best to go back at least 12 months.
-If you’re still in your first trading year, there are some lenders that will consider your circumstances, but you will need to prove your income using all the financial records you have.
+If you’re still in your first trading year, some lenders will consider your circumstances, but you will need to prove your income using all your financial records.

 Another thing to consider for documentation is any agreed Debt Management Plans you have that are active.
 For any debts that are being managed, creditors will likely want to see the documents detailing the total amounts that are being managed on any Debt Management Plans.